Skip to content

 DCF and KDADS use service array assessments to guide service development throughout Kansas.
 One such service is Behavioral Interventionists.
 This service is for youth aged 3-21 delivered through neuro-developmental activities for individuals/families that are struggling with behavioral and emotional dysregulation through a child and family centered treatment plan.
 The goal is for the child/youth to live safely in the home/community setting, increase their behavioral function appropriately in daily living activities, reduce placement disruptions and prevent hospital or institutional treatment.

 3 DCF should consider conducting a staffing study to determine what caseloads should be and what efforts they can make to lower them.
 Will Not Implement DCF grant awards require that foster care case management agencies be accredited by a national accrediting organization such as Council on Accreditation (COA) or Joint Commission.
 This accreditation requires they follow well- regarded caseload standards within accreditation standards of 12- 25 children.
 No staffing study is needed to determine what caseloads need to be.
-Efforts to reduce the number of children in out of home care and support a fully staffed workforce are on going.
+Efforts to reduce the number of childern in out of home care and support a fully staffed workforce are on going.

 4 DCF should establish clear oversight expectations with their case management providers.
 This includes corrective actions and using performance data to identify systemic issues.
 Have Implemented Current grant awards include a penalty/incentive structure applicable after a period of program improvement planning.
-Quality assurance outreach phone call conversations to placement providers and parents have been implemented to understand in more depth and improve the quality and frequency of monthly worker/child visits.
+Quality assurance outreach phone call conversations to placement providers and parents have been implemented to understand in more depth and improve the quality and frequency of monthly worker/ child visits.

 5 DCF should ensure the Comprehensive Child Welfare Case Management System they are developing has several key features, including, a robust comprehensive case management system; the ability to track services children need and are receiving; provide direct access to case management staff; a way to uniformly access customer service complaints and resolutions; and have clear data quality control measures.
 Have Implemented The CCWIS Planning Project has been completed as of 9/30/2022.
 The primary products of planning; Feasibility Study Report, RFPs (Implementation, Quality Assurance, and Independent Verification and Validation), Implementation Advance Planning Document are all complete and have been approved by ACF and are pending CITO approval.
 In addition, the High-Level Plan has been completed and submitted to DCF and KITO/CITO for approval.
 The CCWIS Design, Development and Implementation (DDI) Project commenced October 1, 2022 under the DCF and ACF approved Implementation Advance Planning Document.